appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 ### Software Requirements

+#### Container Engine

-Docker or podman.
-Same with the Appcircle private server.
+You must use the same container engine with the Appcircle private server.

+If you have installed the Appcircle private server with Podman, you **must** use Podman in the Appcircle DMZ server.

+If you have installed the Appcircle private server with Docker, you **must** use Docker in the Appcircle DMZ server.

 ## Creating Appcircle DMZ server Configuration